MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

 ### Counting words using NLTK and a corpus

-- Let us use some basic methods for some fundamental analytics:
+- Let us use some basic methods for some fundamental analytics.

 - Count the characters of a text using the raw() method.
 ```
 len(nltk.corpus.gutenberg.raw('shakespeare-hamlet.txt')